mitsuba-renderer/enoki/docs/intro.rst

 **Enoki** is a C++ template library that enables transparent vectorization of numerical code.
-It is implemented as a set of header files with no dependencies other than a sufficiently C++14-capable compiler (GCC, Clang, Intel C++ Compiler 2016, Visual Studio 2017).
-Enoki code reduces to efficient SIMD instructions available on modern processor architectures (**Intel**: AVX512, AVX2, AVX, FMA, BMI, F16C, and SSE4.2, **ARM**: NEON & VFPV4 on armv7-a, Advanced SIMD on armv8-a), and it generates scalar fallback code if no vector instructions are present.
+It is implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio 2017).
+Enoki code reduces to efficient SIMD instructions available on modern processor architectures (**Intel**: AVX512, AVX2, AVX, and SSE4.2, **ARM**: NEON/VFPV4 on armv7-a, Advanced SIMD on 64-bit armv8-a), and it generates scalar fallback code if no vector instructions are present.

 Motivation
 ----------